pnp/script-samples/docfx/compact-view.md

-# List View
+# Compact View

-This page provides a list view of the samples for faster loading and better readability.
+Experimental view - this page provides a compact view of the samples for faster loading and better readability.

-<button id="view-mode-toggle">Toggle View Mode</button>

 <section class="filter-section">